osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 ```

 ## Type reusability
-SdsTypes can also refer other types by using their identifiers.
-This enables type re-usability.
+Types can refer to other types by using their identifiers, which enables type reusability.
-For example, if there is a common index and value property for a group of types that may have additional properties,
+For example, if there is a common index and value property for a group of types that
-a base type can be created with those properties.
+may have additional properties, a base type can be created with those properties.

 ```json
 {